EMV 3DS Payments Resource Brief

 EMV® 3-D Secure Mini-Series

 As adoption of EMV® 3-D Secure (EMV 3DS) continues to grow, new opportunities and challenges are emerging across the payments ecosystem.
-While full-length projects are often needed to explore these complexities in depth, the U.S. Payments Forum has developed this mini-series to deliver concise, actionable guidance on less commonly discussed use cases and pressing implementation issues.
+While many of these topics warrant in-depth exploration, the U.S. Payments Forum has developed this mini-series to provide concise, actionable guidance on less commonly discussed use cases and key implementation considerations.

 Brief #1: EMV 3DS Fundamentals and Use Cases